Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Đưa TinNgười Đưa Tin30/07/2023

-European car and chemical manufacturers risk losing competitiveness to China and the United States as both industries face continued high energy costs in the transition to cleaner fuels.
+European car and chemical manufacturers risk losing competitiveness to China and the US as both industries face high energy costs in the transition to cleaner fuels.

 That is the opinion of Mr. Jacques Vandermeiren, CEO of Antwerp-Bruges port - the second busiest seaport in Europe in terms of container volume and allowing large ships to dock.

-“We are in a dangerous situation,” Vandermeiren said in a recent interview at the Salzburg Summit, which took place July 26-28 in Austria.
-“For Europe, having the chemicals industry in trouble and seeing Chinese electric vehicles flooding the market is a double risk.”
+“We are in a dangerous situation,” Mr. Vandermeiren said in a recent interview at the Salzburg Summit, which took place from July 26 to 28 in Austria.
+“For Europe, having the chemicals industry in trouble and seeing Chinese electric vehicles flooding the market on the continent is a double risk.”

 Europe “is going to have a very difficult decade,” the CEO predicted.